How to Become a Physical Therapy Technician

 Physical therapy technicians are not certified by a national or state board.
 Rather, they can complete a post-secondary certificate program to earn a certificate of completion as a physical therapy technician.
 Those who work in long-term care or some other settings may also choose to maintain a Certified Nursing Assistant (CNA) certification to ensure they're able to assist residents with transferring and mobility.

-The certificate program at The College of Health Care Professions takes approximately 36 weeks to complete, including a 180-hour externship that provides you with the opportunity to apply what you've learned in the classroom to a real-life setting.
+The Physical Therapy Technician Certificate Program at The College of Health Care Professions takes approximately 36 weeks to complete, including a 180-hour externship that provides students with the opportunity to apply what they have learned in the classroom to a real-life setting.
 Some of the courses you can expect to take during your program include:

-• Anatomy and Physiology for Physical Therapy Technologists
+• Anatomy and Physiology for Physical Therapy Technicians

 • Pharmacology